-History of Flutissimo
+History of Flutissimo!

 Now under the direction of world-renowned flute player and conductor Veronica Mascaro, the ensemble has grown to more than 35 players since its founding in 1997 with just eight members.
 Most members are nonprofessional musicians, who are accomplished in wide-ranging professions, including education, business, health care and more.